 When you stay at the Inn, Long Lake is your backyard.
 At 1.5 km in length, the lake is deceptively larger than it appears from the road and it’s a perfect place for rowing, walking, swimming and picnicking.

 You don’t even have to leave the hotel to begin enjoying Long Lake.
-Rent kayaks and paddleboats or go for a swim right from our hotel docks.
+Rent kayaks, stand-up paddleboards, and pedal-boats or go for a swim right from our hotel docks.
 And let’s not forget the view!
-Enjoy it from your room’s balcony or from our large hot tub.
+Enjoy it from your room’s private balcony or patio, or from our large hot tub.

 Bring your own fishing rod and reel in some trout and bass—just don’t forget a license!
 Long Lake is stocked with Cutthroat and Rainbow trout, and also contains bass, stickleback, blue gills and bullheads.
 You will often see fishermen in their boats floating throughout the lake, as well as guests casting their fishing lines from our docks